Directional Codes: a new family of quantum LDPC codes on hexagonal- and square-grid connectivity hardware: Additional details on code construction

-In \Cref{thm:Thm1} below our goal is to establish a set of ``if and only if'' conditions that the circuit $\mathcal{C}(\alpha; \vec{d_1},\vec{d_2},\dots, \vec{d_w})$ needs to meet so that it measures the $D_1D_2\dots D_w$-stabiliser of $\alpha(A)$-type, for all $A\in\Z^2_{anc}$, simultaneously and independently.
-It is important to note that this is not always the case, even for circuits using controlled-Pauli gates instead of CPSWAPs.
-In principle one could state a similar set of conditions to (a)--(c) above for the CPSWAP case -- one just needs to take into account the permutations each entangling layer enacts on the qubits.
-However, for circuits of the form $\mathcal{C}(\alpha; \vec{d_1},\vec{d_2},\dots, \vec{d_w})$ we can prove a simpler statement.
+Next, our goal is to establish a set of ``if and only if'' conditions that the circuit $\mathcal{C}(\Lambda; \vec{d_1},\vec{d_2},\dots, \vec{d_\ell})$ needs to satisfy so that it measures the $D_1D_2\dots D_\ell$-stabiliser of $\Lambda(A)$-type, for all $A\in\Z^2_{\mathrm{anc}}$, simultaneously and independently.
+Since each CPSWAP layer moves the data qubit sublattice uniformly in one direction (see \Cref{fig:directional_layers_with_arrows}), we can use conditions (a)--(c) above in the data qubits' frame of reference for the CPSWAP case to validate circuits of the form $\mathcal{C}(\Lambda; \vec{d_1},\vec{d_2},\dots, \vec{d_\ell})$.
+Let us introduce some notation.
+We define the set of \emph{delta vectors} associated with the sequence of directions $\vec{d_1},\vec{d_2},\dots, \vec{d_\ell}$ as the set of vectors that point from an earlier scheduled data qubit $Q_i$ to a later scheduled one $Q_j$ (i.e. $i<j$).
+More precisely, using \Cref{eq:Q_j} this set can be written as

-The delta vectors \eqref{eq:delta_vector_definition} are useful to capture conditions (b)--(c), and hence to establish the conditions that guarantee we measure all $D_1D_2\dots D_w$-stabilisers simultaneously and independently according to the layout $\alpha$.
-We define two subsets of the delta vectors: